-In December 2020, the ICE Benchmark Administration Limited (IBA) launched a consultation on its intention to cease publication of non-USD LIBOR and USD LIBOR 1W and 2M tenors until December 31, 2021, and of all other USD LIBOR tenors after publication on June 30, 2023.
+In December 2020, the ICE Benchmark Administration Limited (IBA) launched a consultation on its intention to cease publication of non-USD LIBOR and USD LIBOR 1W and 2M tenors until December 31, 2021, and of all other USD LIBOR tenors after publication on September 30, 2023.
 The Bank has been working since 2019 on the transition to risk-free reference rates (RFR), including the SOFR.
-In this context, the Bank's work plan includes the identification of the impacted customers, the impacted areas, the various risks to which the Bank is exposed, the determination of working teams for each risk, the involvement of senior management in a robust project governance plan and an action plan for each of the identified impacted/risk areas, which will enable us to meet the challenges imposed by the changes in benchmark rates.
-As of June 30, 2023, and December 31, 2022, the financial asset and liability exposures impacted by the IBOR reform are presented below:
+In this context, the Bank's work plan includes the identification of the affected customers, the impacted areas, the various risks to which the Bank is exposed, the determination of working teams for each risk, the involvement of senior management in a robust project governance plan and an action plan for each of the identified impacted/risk areas, which will enable us to meet the challenges imposed by the changes in benchmark rates.